José Cepeda (politician)

 José Carmelo Cepeda García de León (/es/; born 19 July 1968) is a Spanish politician of the Spanish Socialist Workers' Party who was elected member of the European Parliament in 2024.
+As of December 2025, he is the vice-chair of the Delegation for relations with the countries of Central America.
 He previously served as a member of the Assembly of Madrid for two decades, and as senator of Spain, vice president of the Inter-Parliamentary Union, and member of the Council of Europe.